-4. an arbitrator exceeded the arbitrator's powers;

-5. there was no agreement to arbitrate, unless the person participated in the arbitration proceeding without raising the objection under 12 CNCA

-§ 1315(C) not later than the beginning of the arbitration hearing; or

-6. the arbitration was conducted without proper notice of the initiation of an arbitration as required in

-12 CNCA § 1309 so as to prejudice substan- tially the rights of a party to the arbitration proceeding.

-B. A motion under this section must be filed within ninety (90) days after the movant receives notice of the award pursuant to 12 CNCA § 1319 or within ninety (90) days after the movant receives notice of a modified or corrected award pursuant to 12 CNCA § 1320, unless the movant alleges that the award was procured by corruption, fraud, or other undue means, in which case the motion must be made within ninety (90) days after the ground is known or by the exercise of reasonable care would have been known by the movant.

-C. If the Court vacates an award on a ground other than that set forth in subsection A(5) of this section, it may order a rehearing.
-If the award is vacated on a ground stated in subsection A(1) or (2) of this section, the rehearing must be before a new arbitrator.
-If the award is vacated on a ground stated in subsection A(3), (4), or (6) of this section, the rehearing may be before the arbitrator who made the award or the arbitrator's successor.
+- 4. an arbitrator exceeded the arbitrator's powers; - 5. there was no agreement to arbitrate, unless the person participated in the arbitration proceeding without raising the objection under 12 CNCA - § 1315(C) not later than the beginning of the arbitration hearing; or - 6. the arbitration was conducted without proper notice of the initiation of an arbitration as required in 12 CNCA § 1309 so as to prejudice substantially the rights of a party to the arbitration proceeding. - B. A motion under this section must be filed within ninety (90) days after the movant receives notice of the award pursuant to 12 CNCA § 1319 or within ninety (90) days after the movant receives notice of a modified or corrected award pursuant to 12 CNCA § 1320, unless the movant alleges that the award was procured by corruption, fraud, or other undue means, in which case the motion must be made within ninety (90) days after the ground is known or by the exercise of reasonable care would have been known by the movant. - C. If the Court vacates an award on a ground other than that set forth in subsection A(5) of this section, it may order a rehearing.
+If the award is vacated on a ground stated in subsection A(1) or A(2) of this section, the rehearing must be before a new arbitrator.
+If the award is vacated on a ground stated in subsection A(3), A(3), A(3), or A(3), or A(3), where A(3) is section, the rehearing may be before the arbitrator who made the award or the arbitrator's successor.
 The arbitrator must render the decision in the rehearing within the same time as that provided in 12 CNCA § 1319(B) for an award.